-helping valley residents live comfortably & safely at home for over 25 years.
+helping valley residents live comfortably & safely at home since 1990.

 A top choice for veterans

 Careforce has always been proud to provide professional home care for veterans across the Annapolis Valley.
 Serving veterans and their families constantly reminds us of the tremendous contributions they have made – and continue to make – to our communities.
 It is our privelige to serve you.